Editorial Style Guide

 - To date, the university has awarded 43,351 master’s degrees.

-Punctuation in use of degrees in running text: Use comma before and after degrees.
+Punctuation in the use of degrees, following a name, in running text: Use comma both before and after degree initials.
+Example:

-Degree after name need only be mentioned in the first instance.
-Subsequent mentions of name do not need recurring degree citations.
+Degree initials after a name need only be mentioned in the first instance.
+Subsequent name mentions do not need to include degree initials.
+Example:

 University-Related Terms